mingfang/docker-test/README.md

 # docker-test
-Test Docker 1.8 build problem
+Test Docker 1.8 build problem with Boot2Docker when building in a directory that is NOT under "home", e.g. in /tmp.

 My setup